-The landscape should be preserved in its natural state insofar as practical by minimizing tree removal, disturbance of soil and by retaining existing vegetation during construction.
-Except for excavation operations approved pursuant to section 11.Q, only that topsoil directly affected by buildings, access and parking areas may be removed from the site.
+The landscape should be preserved in its natural State insofar as practical by minimizing tree removal, disturbance of soil and by retaining existing vegetation during construction.
+Except for excavation operations approved pursuant to §102.6.Q, only that topsoil directly affected by buildings, access and parking areas may be removed from the site.